sashkoristov/bachelor-theses/README.md

 # bachelor-theses
-Repository for available, active and closed topics for Bachelor theses in the context of the class “Seminar mit Bachelorarbeit”
+A repository for available, active and closed topics for Bachelor theses in the context of the class “Seminar mit Bachelorarbeit”.
+Supervisor - Sashko Ristov.

-As a result of several bachelor and master theses that I supervised, as well as our own research, we have developed a prototype of the *xAFCL* enactment engine, which is able to run serverless workflows or function choreographies (*FCs*) across many widely-known cloud providers (AWS Lambda, IBM Cloud Functions, Google Cloud Functions, Alibaba Function Compute, Microsoft Azure Cloud Functions, etc.)
+As a result of several bachelor and master theses that I supervised, we have developed a prototype of the *xAFCL* enactment engine, which is able to run serverless workflows or function choreographies (*FCs*) across many widely-known cloud providers (AWS Lambda, IBM Cloud Functions, Google Cloud Functions, Alibaba Function Compute, Microsoft Azure Cloud Functions, etc). *xAFCL EE* integrates the component `FTjFaaS` for optional fault tolerant execution of FC functions (currently supported AWS Lambda and IBM Cloud Functions).

+*xAFCL EE* is the core part of the [AFCL Environment](https://github.com/sashkoristov/AFCLEnvironment), a platform to develop, deploy, and fault tolerant execution of FCs developed in our Abstract Function Choreography Language ([AFCL](https://doi.org/10.1016/j.future.2020.08.012)).

 The following paragraphs present the available and recently started bachelor theses directly connected with the AFCL Environment.
+It also sumarizes the active and closed bachelor theses.

 # Available bachelor theses

 The following topics for bachelor theses are available for the summer semester 2021:
+* Tentative requirements analyses January-February 2021
 * Tentative start February-March 2021
 * Tentative finish June-December 2021